JohnAlbin/chroma/README.md

   heading:                'text',
 ));

+// Create an "alternate" color scheme that inherits from the "functional" color scheme.
-$chroma: define-color-scheme('alternate', 'Alternate colors for the site.');
+$chroma: define-color-scheme('alternate', 'Alternate colors for the site.', 'functional');

+// Add colors to the alternate color scheme.
 $chroma: add-colors('alternate', (
   red:                    #c00,
   primary:                'red',